opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Get power usage

-The power usage can be obtained via the PowerSubsystem or Power resource, both are subordinate to the Chassis resource.
+The power usage can obtained via the PowerSubsystem or Power resource, both are subordinate to the Chassis resource.
 The Power resource has been deprecated in favor of the PowerSubsystem resource.

 The power usage is obtained via the PowerSubsystem resource by retrieving the EnvironmentMetrics resource.